-A. Be a U.S. citizen
+- A. Be a U.S. citizen Cal.

-Cal.
 Const., art.
-IV, § 2(c)

-- B. Be a registered voter and otherwise qualified to vote for that office at the time nomination papers are issued to the person. § 201 - C. Not have been convicted of a felony involving accepting or giving, or offering to give, any bribe, the embezzlement of public money, extortion or theft of public money, perjury, or conspiracy to commit any of those crimes. - D. During her or his lifetime serve no more than 12 years in the Senate, the Assembly, or both, in any combination of terms.
-This subdivision shall apply only to those Members of the Senate or the Assembly who are first elected to the Legislature after the effective date of this subdivision (June 2012) and who have not previously served in the Senate or Assembly.
-Members of the Senate or Assembly who were elected before the effective date of this subdivision (June 2012) may serve only the number of terms allowed at the time of the last election before the effective date of this subdivision.
+IV, $\S 2(c)^2$ - B. Be a registered voter and otherwise qualified to vote for that office at the time nomination papers are issued to the person. § 201 - C. Not have been convicted of a felony involving accepting or giving, or offering to give, any bribe, the embezzlement of public money, extortion or theft of public money, perjury, or conspiracy to commit any of those crimes. § 20 - D. During her or his lifetime serve no more than 12 years in the Senate, the Assembly, or both, in any combination of terms.
+This subdivision shall apply only to those Members of the Senate or the Assembly who are first elected to the Legislature after 2012 and who have not previously served in the Senate or Assembly.
+Members of the Senate or Assembly who were elected before June 2012 may serve only the number of terms allowed at the time of the last election before June 2012.